Return to Firewoiks

 The following layout engines are detected: ie, khtml, mozilla, opera & webkit.

-2. Up to 2 classes are applied to <html> with the syntax: .vendor-vendor_name and .vendor-vendor_name-version (optional)
+2. Up to 3 classes are applied to <html> with the syntax: .vendor-vendor_name, .vendor-vendor_name-version (optional) and .browser-browser_name (optional)

-3. A JavaScript object with up to 2 properties is exposed: layoutEngine.vendor and layoutEngine.version (optional)
+3. A JavaScript object with up to 3 properties is exposed: layoutEngine.vendor, layoutEngine.version (optional) and layoutEngine.browser (optional)

 Usage